oasis-tcs/sarif-spec/Workflow.md

 # Principals and process

-* We encourage discussion on the public issues.
-The Editors will ensure that issues are filed in the GitHub repo, and will "curate" them by applying issue labels, ensuring content from other sources (email) is recorded in the GitHub issue, etc.
+1. We encourage discussion on the public issues.
+The Editors will ensure that issues are filed in the GitHub repo, and will "curate" them by applying issue labels, ensuring content from other sources (email) is recorded in the GitHub issue, _etc._

-* Any issues that require time-sensitive discussion will be driven through the mailing list (this should be rare).
+1. Any issues that require time-sensitive discussion will be driven through the mailing list (this should be rare).

-* Once a revision of the Working Draft has been accepted (for example, `sarif-v1.0-wd01.docx`), the Editors will create a "provisional" draft with the next number, for example `sarif-v1.0-wd02-provisional.docx`.
+1. Once a revision of the Working Draft has been accepted (for example, `sarif-v1.0-wd01.docx`), the Editors will create a "provisional" draft with the next number (for example `sarif-v1.0-wd02-provisional.docx`).

+1. When a change is proposed, the Editors will push a copy of the _current_ Working Draft to the Drafts folder of the repo.
+    The copy will have a name of the form `sarif-issue-<issueNumber>-<mnemonic>.docx`.
+    We refer to this copy as a "change draft".

+    **NOTE**: This does *not* require a PR.

+    The "mnemonic" is a short string (at most a few words) that distinguishes this change from other, competing proposals that address the same issue.
+    For example, if there are two competing proposals to address Issue #&#xfeff;3, there might be two change drafts:

+    * `sarif-issue-3-multiple-classifications.docx`

+    * `sarif-issue-3-single-classification.docx`

-* The Editors will make all changes in the provisional copy, with change tracking enabled.
+1. The Editors will make all changes in the change draft, with change tracking enabled.

+1. When an issue is ready for final approval, the Editors will:

+    1. Label the issue `ready-for-approval`.

-* Issues that are ready for final approval or which warrant discussion on the telecon will be identified with the label `ready-for-approval`in advance of each meeting.
-The Editor will also add a comment to the provisional document stating that the proposal is ready.
+    1. Place a comment at the top of the change draft stating that the proposal is ready.

-* After telecon approval/rejection, the Editors will "Accept" or "Reject" the relevant changes in the Word document, remove the relevant comments from the document, and close the GitHub issue, labeling it as either `resolved-fixed` or `resolved-wont-fix`.
+    1. Push the latest version of the change draft to the repo.

+           **NOTE**: This does *not* require a PR.

+1. If an issue requires further discussion at the next TC meeting, the Editors will:

+    1. Label the issue `discussion-ongoing`.

+    1. Place a comment at the top of the change draft stating that the proposal requires further discussion.

+1. If the TC approves a change (or one of a set of competing changes), the Editors will:

+    1. Transfer the changes from the approved change draft to the provisional draft, with change tracking enabled.

+    1. Label the issue `resolved-fixed`.

+    1. Close the issue.

+    1. Place a comment at the top of the approved change draft stating that the proposal was approved.

+    1. Place a comment at the top of any competing change draft stating that the proposal was rejected.

+1. If the TC rejects a change (or rejects every one of a set of competing changes), and if the TC further decides not to continue to address the issue, the Editors will:

+    1. Label the issue `resolved-wont-fix`.

+    1. Close the issue.

+    1. Place a comment at the top of every associated change draft stating that the proposal was rejected.

-* At certain times, the TC might decide to capture the current state of the Working Draft in a _revised_ Working Draft (with the next revision number).
+1. At certain times, the TC might decide to capture the current state of the provisional draft in a revised Working Draft (with the next revision number).
 In that case, the Editors
 will:

-    1. Copy the provisional draft (say, `sarif-v1.0-wd02-provisional.docx`) to a file with the correct name for the next "real" draft (in this example, copying `sarif-v1.0-wd02-provisional.docx` to `sarif-v1.0-wd02.docx`).
+    1. Copy the provisional draft (say, `sarif-v1.0-wd02-provisional.docx`) to a file with the correct name for the next Working Draft (in this example, copying `sarif-v1.0-wd02-provisional.docx` to `sarif-v1.0-wd02.docx`).

-    2. _Revert all change-tracked changes, and remove all comments_ in the real draft (because none of those changes will have been accepted yet.
+    2. Accept all change-tracked changes, and remove all comments.

-    3. Modify the metadata in the real draft so that the correct document identifier (in this example, `sarif-v1.0-wd02`) appears in the document footer.
+    3. Modify the document metadata so that the correct document identifier (in this example, `sarif-v1.0-wd02`) appears in the document footer.

-    4. Rename the “provisional” draft to the next version number (in this example, renaming `sarif-v1.0-wd02-provisional.docx` to `sarif-v1.0-wd03-provisional.docx`).
+    4. Rename the provisional draft to the next version number (in this example, renaming `sarif-v1.0-wd02-provisional.docx` to `sarif-v1.0-wd03-provisional.docx`).

-* This process will be documented in the file `Workflow.md` in the repository.
+1. This process will be documented in the file `Workflow.md` in the repository.

-* Changes to this process will be requested by opening an issue in the repository, and must be approved at a TC meeting.
+1. Changes to this process will be requested by opening an issue in the repository, and must be approved at a TC meeting.

 # Issue labels